DanielKuzmenkoo/DanielKuzmenkoo/README.md

 - 👋 Hi, I’m @DanielKuzmenkoo
-- 👀 I’m interested in Data Science and full stack development
+- 👀 I’m interested in Data Science and DevOps
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Docker
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python and DevOps projects
-- 📫 How to reach me ...
+- 📫 How to reach me kuzmendko.dani@gmail.com

 <!---
 DanielKuzmenkoo/DanielKuzmenkoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.